 Medical cannabis is primarily prescribed to people who are classified as seriously ill.
 According to the Ärzteblatt, between 5,000 and 10,000 people in Germany receive medical cannabis.
 However, this figure applies to both MS patients and patients suffering from cancer.

-So far, the therapy has primarily served to alleviate the symptoms and is therefore only prescribed when those affected suffer from severe pain and limitations.
+So far, the approach has primarily been to address the symptoms and is therefore only prescribed when those affected suffer from severe pain and limitations.
 Currently, it is not foreseeable to what extent and when this will change.

 What dosage of cannabis?